alibaba-edu/mpc4j/mpc4j-common-jnagmp/README.md

 # Introduction

-A JNA wrapper around the [GNU Multiple Precision Arithmetic Library](http://gmplib.org/) ("libgmp") supporting the Arm64 operating system.
+A JNA wrapper around the [GNU Multiple Precision Arithmetic Library](http://gmplib.org/) ("libgmp") supporting the `aarch64` system.

 The original JNA-GMP is provided by [JNA GMP project](https://github.com/square/jna-gmp).
-We modify the code for supporting the Arm64 operating system.
+We modify the code for supporting the `aarch64` system.
 The details are as follows:

 - We separate `darwin-x86_64` and `darwin-aarch64` by renaming the dictionary name `darwin` in `resources` as `darwin-x86_64` and providing a pre-compiled libgmp for Arm64 operating system in `darwin-aarch64`.
 - We found that all libgmp provided for other operating systems are in version 6.1.1.
 However, we cannot successfully compile libgmp 6.1.1 on the Arm64 operating system with the error `Oops, mp_limb_t is 64 bits, but the assembler code`.
 We tried and successfully compiled libgmp 6.2.1.
 Therefore, the libgmp in `darwin-aarch64` is in version 6.2.1, while others are in version 6.1.1.
 See `LibGmpTest.testVersion()` for more details.